gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] You can access Desktop service on leaf cluster
   - [ ] If you change your IP you no longer can access Desktop services.

+## Assist

+Assist is not supported by `tsh` and WebUI is the only way to use it.
+Assist test plan is in the core section instead of WebUI as most functionality is implemented in the core.

+- Configuration
+  - [ ] Assist is disabled by default (OSS, Enterprise)
+  - [ ] Assist can be enabled in the configuration file.
+  - [ ] Assist is disabled in the Cloud.
+  - [ ] Assist is enabled by default in the Cloud Team plan.
+  - [ ] Assist is always disabled when etcd is used as a backend.

+- Conversations
+  - [ ] A new conversation can be started.
+  - [ ] SSH command can be executed on one server.
+  - [ ] SSH command can be executed on multiple servers.
+  - [ ] SSH command can be executed on a node with per session MFA enabled.
+  - [ ] Execution output is explained when it fits the context window.
+  - [ ] Assist can list all nodes/execute a command on all nodes (using embeddings).
+  - [ ] Access request can be created.
+  - [ ] Access request is created when approved.
+  - [ ] Conversation title is set after the first message.

+- SSH integration
+  - [ ] Assist icon is visible in WebUI's Terminal
+  - [ ] A Bash command can be generated in the above window.
+  - [ ] When an output is selected in the Terminal "Explain" option is available, and it generates the summary.

 ## Resources

 [Quick GitHub/SAML/OIDC Setup Tips]